 These vouchers will enable non-elderly disabled persons residing in nursing homes or other health care institutions to transition into the community with appropriate services.

 - Participants must also agree to actively participate in the service planning process to assist in successful transition. - 3.
-Washington Families Fund (WFF)
+Mainstream Vouchers for Non-Elderly Persons with Disabilities